Internet-Draft Key Transparency Protocol March 2025

 3.2.
 Log Tree

-Log trees are used for storing information in the chronological order that it was added and are constructed as left-balanced binary trees.
+Log trees store information in the chronological order that it was added, and are constructed as left-balanced binary trees.

 A binary tree is balanced if its size is a power of two and for any parent node in the tree, its left and right subtrees have the same size.
 A binary tree is left-balanced if for every parent, either the parent is balanced, or the left subtree of that parent is the largest balanced subtree that could be constructed from the leaves present in the parent's own subtree.
 Given a list of n items, there is a unique left-balanced binary tree structure with these elements as leaves.
 Note also that every parent always has both a left and right child.